-The Company's assessment is that the capital requirement for regulatory compliance risk is addressed within the operational risks.
+The company's assessment is that the capital requirement for regulatory compliance risk is managed within operational risks.

 Sustainability risk

 Sustainability risk refers to the risk of the Company directly or indirectly negatively affecting or being affected in the areas of the environment and climate, corruption, human rights, working conditions or business ethics.